trenki2/trenki2.github.io/_posts/2017-06-02-using-sdl2-with-cmake.md

 <!-- more -->

-# Linux

-Setting up SDL2 with CMake under Ubuntu Linux is pretty easy.
-All you need to do is install the required dependencies first.

-{% highlight bash %}
-sudo apt install cmake libsdl2-dev g++
-{% endhighlight %}

-And then create a CMakeLists.txt file for your project.
+You need to create a `CMakeLists.txt` file for your project that includes `SDL2` and compiles a simple program.

+You can use the following code:

 {% highlight cmake %}
 cmake_minimum_required(VERSION 3.7)